The Work of the Cross

 - He ascended to the Father

-I am sure you are well aware that Maryah Yeshu Meshika (our LORD Jesus) did not pass away quietly in his sleep one night 2000 years ago.
+I am sure you are well aware that Maryah Yeshu Meshika (our LORD Jesus Christ) did not pass away quietly in his sleep one night 2000 years ago.
 He did not get cancer and die.
 He did not suffer a fatal stroke or heart attack.
 Instead, being only in His early 30s, He was publicly executed by the government.
-With the full permission of His Father, He was falsely accused, ridiculed, beaten, tortured and killed.
+With the full permission of His Father, He was falsely accused, ridiculed, beaten, tortured, killed and buried.
 The local politicians among the Judeans, those who were also the religious leaders of their day, claimed He was a blasphemer, a man who made Himself out to be God.
 Their hatred for Him led to his trial before the Roman representative of the regional government, which resulted in His being sentenced to death by crucifixion.
-To their collective mind, as far as they were concerned, the matter was resolved.
+In their collective mind, as far as they were concerned, the matter was resolved.
 When word spread that He had risen from the dead, the religious leaders worked diligently to quell the rumors, but were unsuccessful, seeing as how He was actually alive from the dead.

 But were you aware that, according to the Scriptures, the process of Jesus’s death was purposeful, with each aspect of it authorizing action in the Earth for our benefit?
 Beginning with a betrayal in a garden at night and culminating nearly a month and a half later in His being taken up, received by a cloud and hidden from the eyes of those who were with Him, what we generally refer to as the crucifixion of our LORD was so much more than a death that occurred 2000 years ago.
 It wasn’t a “fix” for what adam had “broken” back in Eden, a fix that only took God 4000 years to come up with (For more on this, see my article titled, “The Origin of Man”).
 It was God’s purpose for us from the beginning.

 Don’t get stuck in the timeline.
 What happened “within time” was already established outside of time, in eternity.
 The precedence had already been set.
 The script for this series of events was written from the foundation of the world, and performed in the Earth “in due time” (Romans 5:6, 1Timothy 2:6), "at the culmination of the ages" (Hebrews 9:26).
 This is the apex of our history; of our existence.
 This was His plan from the origin.
 Most significantly, what He accomplished, He accomplished once, for all; for all of us, for all time.
-The work of the cross is an eternal work, outside of time.
+The work of the cross is an eternal work.
 Permit me to walk you though it.

 Jesus’s suffering was neither accidental nor coincidental.
 It was not just a little pain that happened to accompany his gruesome death.
 Learn something very powerful regarding sickness (and what men call “health”, for that matter): Jesus took our place.
 He was pierced, bruised, crushed, punished, chastened, scourged, and wounded.
 Who, exactly, did you think He paid all these horrific prices for?
 It was for us, to reconcile us to God.